 When they reach adulthood, Pugshires have a height ranging from 9-15 inches.
 They weigh about 6-15 pounds.

-In order to make your puppy grow to this size, you’ll have to make their health a priority.
+To make your puppy grow to this size, you’ll have to make their health a priority.

 This means that you’ll have to feed them on a regulated schedule and only meals that have enough nutrition that benefits them.